Mick Doohan: Cars

 After his success in Grand Prix motorcycle racing, Doohan got a chance to test a Formula One race car, the Williams FW19, at Circuit de Catalunya (in Spain) in April 1998.
 He found the car difficult to drive and crashed against a guard rail.
 In 2001, Doohan drove a Mercedes Benz CLK55 AMG works rally car with his co-driver Mark Stacey in the 2001 Targa Tasmania rally.
 He was in thirteenth place on day three when he crashed the car; he and Stacey were uninjured after the incident.

 Personal life

 On 8 August 2006, Doohan appeared in Darwin Magistrates Court to face charges over a weekend fracas at a strip club.
 He was fined $2,500 after pleading guilty to assaulting a bouncer and failing to leave a licensed premise.
 No conviction was recorded.

-Doohan married Selina Sines, who had been his partner for the previous eleven years, on Tuesday 21 March 2006, on Hamilton Island; the couple have two children, including Formula One racing driver Jack Doohan.
+Doohan married Selina Sines, who had been his partner for the previous eleven years, on Tuesday 21 March 2006, on Hamilton Island; the couple have two children, including racing driver Jack Doohan.

 Doohan helped design an Intamin Motorbike Launch Roller Coaster, named Mick Doohan's Motocoaster.
 The ride is located at Dreamworld on the Gold Coast, Queensland.
 Doohan's name was removed from the ride's branding in May 2022, and it is now known simply as Motocoaster.